Using SharePoint for Project Management – An Overview

 Using a SharePoint site to manage a project helps you bring all project information together in one collaborative environment.

-In this article, we’ll cover the basics of a SharePoint project site before taking a closer look at a practical project management process.
+In this article, we’ll cover the basics of a SharePoint project site before taking a closer look at a free template from BrightWork.

 What is Microsoft SharePoint?